cms-dev/cms/docs/Task types.rst

 Custom task types
 =================

 If the set of default task types doesn't suit a particular need, a custom task type can be provided.
-For that, a new Python class needs to be written that extends the :py:class:`cms.grading.TaskType.TaskType` class and implements its abstract methods.
+For that, in a separate "workspace" (i.e., a directory disjoint from CMS's tree), write a new Python class that extends :py:class:`cms.grading.TaskType.TaskType` and implements its abstract methods.
 The docstrings of those methods explain what they need to do, and the default task types can provide examples.

-Then a :file:`setup.py` file needs to be prepared for this class: this file defines a so-called "distribution" and it is part of the standard Python packaging system (see the `distutils <https://docs.python.org/3/distutils/setupscript.html>`_ and the `setuptools documentation <https://setuptools.readthedocs.io/en/latest/setuptools.html>`_ for more information).

-Then a reference to the task type's class needs to be added to :file:`setup.py` as an `entry point <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_: the ``entry_points`` keyword argument of the ``setup`` function, which is a dictionary, needs to contain a key named ``cms.grading.tasktypes`` whose value is a list of strings; each string represents an entry point in the format ``{name}={package.module}:{Class}`` where ``{name}`` is the name of the entry point (it plays no role for CMS, it is just needed to identify it within your distribution) and ``{package.module}`` and ``{Class}`` are the full module name and the name of the class for the task type.
+An accompanying :file:`setup.py` file must also be prepared, which must reference the task type's class as an "entry point": the ``entry_points`` keyword argument of the ``setup`` function, which is a dictionary, needs to contain a key named ``cms.grading.tasktypes`` whose value is a list of strings; each string represents an entry point in the format ``{name}={package.module}:{Class}``, where ``{name}`` is the name of the entry point (at the moment it plays no role for CMS, but please name it in the same way as the class) and ``{package.module}`` and ``{Class}`` are the full module name and the name of the class for the task type.

 A full example of :file:`setup.py` is as follows: